miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 To add a freezer, go to the Storage Locations list, ensure that the Freezers tab is selected, and click the "Add" button in the toolbar at the top of the list.
 This will take you to the Create Freezer page where you can enter all of the freezer details.
-If you have a map of where the freezer is located, and it is available online, you can include a link to it in the map URL field.
+If you have uploaded a location map that shows the freezer's location, you can select it, and optionally enter an anchor tag, to create a link.
 If the freezer is connected to a monitoring system, you can include its ID from that system in the probe ID field.
 When you are done, click the "Save" button at the top right.
-After saving, you will be taken to the Edit Freezer page, where you can add dilutions and further modify the pool.
+After saving, you will be taken to the Edit Freezer page, where you can add storage units such as shelving and racks, and further modify the freezer.

 {% include userman-toplink.md %}